J&J Medical Connect

 Literature Search

-A literature search of MEDLINE®, EMBASE®, BIOSIS Previews®, and DERWENT® (and/or other resources, including internal/external databases) was conducted on 05 July 2024.
+A literature search of MEDLINE®, EMBASE®, BIOSIS Previews®, and DERWENT® (and/or other resources, including internal/external databases) was conducted on 22 January 2026.

 References

 1 Panaccione R, Danese S, Feagan B, et al. Efficacy and safety of guselkumab therapy in patients with moderately to severely active Crohn’s disease: results of the GALAXI 2 & 3 phase 3 studies.
-Oral Presentation presented at: Digestive Disease Week (DDW); May 18-21, 2024; Washington, DC and Virtual.
+Oral Presentation presented at: Digestive Disease Week (DDW); May 18-21, 2024; Washington, DC & Virtual.

 2 Rubin DT, Allegretti JR, Panés J, et al. The efficacy and safety of guselkumab as maintenance therapy in patients with moderately to severely active ulcerative colitis: results from the phase 3 QUASAR maintenance study.
 Oral Presentation presented at: Digestive Disease Week (DDW); May 18-21, 2024; Washington, DC and Virtual.